Why is my Amazon EFS file system performance slow?

 Bottleneck at the EC2 instance

-If your application that uses the file system doesn't drive the expected performance from EFS, then optimize the application.
-Also, benchmark the host or service that your application is hosted on, such as Amazon EC2, AWS Lambda, and so on.
-A resource crunch on the EC2 instance might affect your application's ability to use EFS effectively.
+If your application that uses the file system doesn't drive the expected performance from Amazon EFS, then optimize the application.
+Also, benchmark the host or service that your application is hosted on, such as Amazon Elastic Compute Cloud (Amazon EC2), AWS Lambda, and so on.
+A resource crunch on the EC2 instance might affect your application's ability to effectively use Amazon EFS.

-To check if EC2 is under-provisioned for your application requirements, monitor Amazon EC2 CloudWatch metrics, such as CPU, Amazon Elastic Block Store (Amazon EBS), and so on.
-Analyzing various metrics on your application architecture and resource requirements helps you determine whether you should reconfigure your application or instance according to your requirements.
+To check if Amazon EC2 is under-provisioned for your application requirements, monitor Amazon EC2 CloudWatch metrics.
+The metrics on your application architecture and resource requirements will help you determine whether you should reconfigure your application or instance.

 Use the 4.0+ Linux kernel version